My Practice

 Much of my work involves supporting adults and adolescents with anxiety, obsessive-compulsive disorder, depression, and insomnia.
 Clients also come to session wanting to work on relationship challenges, work or academic stress, life transitions, and improving lifestyle routines and overall well-being.

-I take a collaborative approach to shape our sessions together, setting personalized goals and suggesting treatment techniques from evidence-based modalities.
-My goal is to equip you with new ways of relating to your thoughts and emotions while giving you practical action steps to reduce your symptoms and improve well-being.
-While many of the goals set in therapy can be (and often are) accomplished in a short period of time, I’ve also had the pleasure of working with patients for a longer term.
+While many of the goals set in therapy can be (and often are) accomplished in a short period of time, I’ve also had the pleasure of working with clients for a longer term.
 In either case, I value the opportunity to be a consistent resource and check point.
 I believe a therapy session can be the perfect place to pause, gather your thoughts and emotions, and proceed intentionally.